The ultimate guide to supplier scorecards: Templates, tips, and best practices

 Ensure data accuracy

-Unfortunately, supplier scorecards are only as reliable as the data that’s entered into them.
-As procurement continues to undergo digital transformation, the adoption of tools like vendor management systems, RFP software and e-procurement grows.
+Unfortunately, supplier scorecards are only as reliable as the data that's entered into them.
+As procurement continues to undergo digital transformation, the adoption of tools like vendor management systems, and e-procurement grows.
 These systems integrate with one another and deliver real-time vendor data and insights.
-While there is no doubt that this technology will change the way procurement operates in the future, most businesses aren’t quite there yet.
+While there is no doubt that this technology will change the way procurement operates in the future, most businesses aren't quite there yet.
+Data entry in your supplier scorecards should be done regularly.
+If only performed quarterly, immediately before the report is due, the results will rely on memory.
+Therefore, it will likely be less accurate and subsequently less useful.

-Supplier relationships have a natural eb and flow.
+Supplier relationships have a natural ebb and flow.
 For example, if a vendor review cycle immediately follows a software enhancement release or conversely an outage, the scores may inaccurately represent the overall vendor experience.

-While it’s important to provide a candid review, context for a score is crucial.
-Accordingly, it can helpful to include an area for notes and comments from stakeholders that offer additional insights to guide conversations with the vendor.
+While it's important to provide a candid review, context for a score is crucial.
+Accordingly, it can be helpful to include an area for notes and comments from stakeholders that offer additional insights to guide conversations with the vendor.

 Seek feedback and collaboration